michalkowol/michalkowol.github.io-app/content/posts/2014-07-22-closures-in-javascript.md

 draft = false
 date = "2014-07-22"
-title = "\"Closures\" in JavaScript" categories = ["development", "javascript"] tags = ["development", "javascript"]
+title = "\"Closures\" in JavaScript" description = "Closures in JS can simulate classes.
+Polymorphism, encapsulation and inheritance are avilable in this aproach." categories = ["development", "javascript"] tags = ["development", "javascript"]
 +++